Shel Silverstein: Personal life

 From around 1967 to 1975, Silverstein lived on a houseboat in Sausalito, California.
-He also owned homes in Martha's Vineyard, Massachusetts; Greenwich Village, New York; and Key West, Florida.
-He never married, and according to the 2007 biography A Boy Named Shel, slept with "hundreds, perhaps thousands of women".
+He also owned homes on Martha's Vineyard, Massachusetts; Greenwich Village, New York; and Key West, Florida.
+He never married, and according to the 2007 biography A Boy Named Shel, had sex with "hundreds, perhaps thousands of women".
 He was also a frequent presence at Hugh Hefner's Playboy Mansion and Playboy Clubs.

-Silverstein reportedly met a woman from Sausalito named Susan Taylor Hastings at the Playboy Mansion, and they had a daughter named Shoshanna Jordan Hastings (born June 30, 1970).
+Silverstein met a woman from Sausalito named Susan Taylor Hastings at the Playboy Mansion, and they had a daughter named Shoshanna Jordan Hastings (b.
+June 30, 1970).
 Susan died on June 29, 1975, one day before Shoshanna's fifth birthday, and Shoshanna went to live with her uncle and aunt in Baltimore, Maryland.
-Shoshanna died of a cerebral aneurysm on April 24, 1982, at the age of 11.
-Silverstein's book A Light in the Attic is dedicated to her.
+Shoshanna died of a cerebral aneurysm on April 24, 1982, at age 11.
+Silverstein's 1981 book A Light in the Attic is dedicated to her.
 Silverstein later met Key West native Sarah Spencer, who drove a tourist train and inspired Silverstein's song "The Great Conch Train Robbery".
-They had a son named Matthew De Ver (born November 10, 1984), who later became a New York City–based songwriter and producer.
+They had a son named Matthew De Ver (b.
+November 10, 1984), who later became a New York City–based songwriter and producer.

 Death

-On May 10, 1999, Silverstein died at age 68 of a heart attack at his home in Key West, Florida.
+On May 10, 1999, Silverstein died at age 68 of a heart attack at home in Key West, Florida.
 He was buried at Westlawn Cemetery in Norridge, Illinois.